Singularity and Apptainer Containers

 git clone -c feature.manyFiles=true https://github.com/spack/spack.git

-.Activate SPACK, eg: for bash/zsh/sh:
+.Activate spack, eg: for bash/zsh/sh:

 source /spack/share/spack/setup-env.sh